ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 ### Why I need a "tarpit"

 This is actually a good thing in some situations.
-For example, an evil ssh client may connect to port 22,and tries to log with weak passwords.
+For example, an evil ssh client may connect to port 22, and tries to log with weak passwords.
 Or evil web crawlers can collect information from your server, providing help for cracking your server.